faenrandir/a_careful_examination/communications/discussion-on-believing-women.md

 On March 23, 2018, Stephen Smoot published an article entitled [“Believing Women” Includes Believing Joseph Smith’s Plural Wives](https://www.plonialmonimormon.com/2018/03/believing-women-includes-believing-joseph-smiths-plural-wives.html).

+_I've since embedded some bare links into hyperlinks and used proper footnotes to make this more readable_

 ---

 [comment by bwv549]